downleft/python-challenge/README.md

 - Track the number of voters
 - Track the number and percentage of votes for a known list of candidates
 - Output who won the election
+- Export summary of the data to another txt file, saved in the analysis folder